Skip to main content

 3.Text Size

-• This will alter all text on your iPad, including Showbie content.
+• This setting will alter all text on your iPad, including Showbie content.

 4.Dim the Brightness or Use Dark-Mode